youngker/apparmor-wiki/AppArmorDelegation.md

 would be limited to delegating read write access to files in @{HOME}.

-### The set of rules that can be delegated can be limited in policy
+### The set of rules that can be delegated can be further limited

 By default the task can delegate any permission granted by its profile, but the set of what can be delegated to a profile can be further controlled to a limited subset of the profiles permissions.